 - Start a requirement from a template - To use an existing template, click on the New button and select Requirement from the dropdown.
 In the pop-up, click Choose a Template and select the desired template from the list.
 A title must be provided for the requirement.
 Click Save to create the requirement, or click Save & New to save the current requirement and create another one right away.

-There may be no templates yet saved, so you may create a new one.
+There may be no templates saved yet, so a new one can be created.
 To learn more about these templates, please see Text Templates below.

 You may also preview the template prior to creating the requirement by hitting the Preview button.